 - Endnote Software and Support.
 EndNote can help you manage the literature that you discover in the course of your research, enables you to to insert citations into documents and produces reference lists in a range of styles; includes FAQs and Charles Sturt Endnote Blog.

 - NVivo is a qualitative data analysis (QDA) package, used to code and analyse qualitative data, such as open-ended surveys, transcriptions of focus groups, or other text-based data.

 - SPSS is among the most widely used programs for statistical analysis in social science

 A wide variety of software is available on all University Desktops and additional software is available via software download or through the Computer Shop.

 Support Services chevron_right

-Student Services offers a range of support for Research Candidates including:
+The Division of Student Success offers a range of support for Research Candidates including: